sage-scm/Flash/README.md

 cargo install flash-watcher --features benchmarks
 ```

-**Note**: Benchmarks are disabled by default in CI/CD pipelines to save workflow minutes.
-They can be run manually or triggered through the dedicated benchmark workflow.
+**Note**: The `--bench` flag shows sample benchmark data for demonstration.
+For real benchmarks, use `cargo bench --features benchmarks`.
+Benchmarks are disabled by default in CI/CD pipelines to save workflow minutes.

 ### Development Scripts